ardikamarcel/Python/README.md

 - Python 3.x
 - Any necessary Python libraries can be installed using `pip install -r requirements.txt` if a `requirements.txt` file is provided.

-**Note:** Copying, forking, and cloning this repository are strictly forbidden and not allowed.
+**Note:** Copying, forking, and cloning these repositories (PYTHON) are strictly forbidden and not allowed.

 ## License